What is the 'inverted pyramid' style?

 Using the 'inverted pyramid' style of writing means putting your most important information at the beginning of your web page.
 It has immediate impact and gives the key facts to your readers quickly.

 People read less on the web than they would on paper.
 It is important to get their attention as soon as they start reading your page.
 Starting your page with the most important information gets your message across straight away and explains clearly what the rest of the page is about.

 How to structure your web page

-- State your most important facts or conclusions.
+- State your most important facts.

-Read your page and identify the most important facts, those that are essential to what you are writing about.
-For example, if you were writing a page about a new school crossing, the important facts would be where the crossing is, what type of crossing it is and when it going to be operational.
+If you were writing a page about a new school crossing, the important facts would be where the crossing is, what type of crossing it is and when it going to be operational.
 You should start the page with those facts.

-- Expand on these facts or conclusions.
+- Expand on these facts.

 - Give any background or related facts.

 For the above example, how much it has cost, if it is part of a larger scheme of work, if there has been a consultation and the results, and so on.